Feminist Library Banner Dress

 Model, Moon Bedeaux

-Materials, Organic Cotton
+Fabric, Organic Cotton

 The Feminist Library is a large collection of Women's Liberation Movement literature based in London and have been supporting research, activist and community projects since 1975.
 In 2015 The Feminist Library celebrated 40 years of archiving and activism.
 Totally volunteer run, having created and looked after one of the most important collections of feminist material in all of the UK, and provided an inspiring learning and social space for thousands of people.
 The iconic red Feminist Library Banners have been used in activism to execute the Feminist Library voice ever since.